 And recently, I realised something else too.

-A lot of what Ivy actually wanted wasn’t just stories.
+A lot of what my girl actually wanted wasn’t just stories.
 It was ownership of them.
 Recently she’s been saying “You never play with me,” and honestly, I was thinking, what are you on about?
 We’ve read books, gone to museums, painted, baked, done all sorts.
 But eventually I realised she wasn’t asking me to do more with her, she was asking for a very

 particular kind of play.